 Beside each debt, jot down the associated interest rate and minimum monthly payment.
 Now, total up all of your entries, and you'll have a clear picture of your current debt load -- even if it isn't pretty.

 Next up . . . tackling those high interest rates.
 Look over your list again, and highlight any debts with an interest rate that exceeds 15% – that's too much to pay, if you're serious about getting out of debt.

-To bring your rates to a more reasonable level, just dial up customer service, and ask.
+To bring your rates down to a more reasonable level, just dial up customer service, and ask.
 Most banks will happily lower your interest rate to keep you as a customer—particularly if you have a history of paying on time.
-If a bank seems reluctant to agree, mention some of the offers that you've received in the mail recently.
+If a bank seems reluctant to agree, mention some of the credit card offers that you've received in the mail recently.
 Make it clear that you'll transfer your balance, if they can't work with you.
 Nobody likes to lose business to a competitor, so this will usually get them to reconsider.

 Tackle One Debt at a Time

 After several rounds of calls, your debt load should now be at the lowest interest rate possible.
 Pat yourself on the back for being a smart credit consumer; then, get busy paying off those debts.

 Determine which debt you're going to pay first, second, third and so forth.
 Many people choose to tackle their debts with the highest interest rates first, but if it'll motivate you more to start with the smallest debts, do that.